 One Last Note

-When you submit a claim to the insurance carrier that is coded with a 25 modifier, you are telling the carrier to pay you for both the E/M visit and the minor procedure.
+When you submit a claim to the insurance carrier that is coded with a 25 Modifier, you are telling the carrier to pay you for both the E/M visit and the minor procedure.
 Often in the past claims with both an E/M and procedure have been reviewed for accuracy.
 When you bill both codes on the same day will your documentation support both codes?
-Will you have documented a history, exam and medical decision making (or two of three key elements, depending on your E/M code) separate from the procedure?
-Typically when these services have been audited payment was rescinded due to incorrect coding, incomplete documentation, and/or lack of medical necessity to support both codes billed on the same day by the same physician.
+Will you have documented adequately for the E/M separate from the procedure?
+Typically, when these services have been audited payment was rescinded due to incorrect coding, incomplete documentation, and/or lack of medical necessity to support both codes billed on the same day by the same physician.

 Modifier 25 can be used for outpatient, inpatient, and ambulatory surgery centers hospital outpatient use.